 Grilled shishamo (smelt) is a popular Japanese dish where the entire fish, from head to tail, tiny bones and all, can be enjoyed as an appetizer, side dish or entree.

-Shishamo is a small salt water fish belonging to the Osmeridae family of small fish.
+Shishamo is a small saltwater fish belonging to the Osmeridae family of small fish.
 It is a commonly eaten fish in Japanese cuisine that is simply grilled, and often found on the menu of izakaya (tapas) style Japanese restaurants.

 While the Japanese terms shishamo and komochi shishamo are used interchangeably on some restaurant menus, komochi shishamo specifically refers to smelt (shishamo) bearing many eggs (komochi).
 The roe of shishamo is typically whitish - yellow in color and is what makes komochi shishamo unique and delectable.
 In fact, the fish is so small that it has little meat, and you’ll find that the actual meat of the fish is almost fully comprised of the caviar.
 Perhaps it is this aspect of shishamo which makes this fish so unique.

 Given shishamo is such a small fish (those sold in the market average about seven inches in length), it’s thin soft bones and head is typically consumed together with the caviar and rest of the fish, including the tail!
 When the fish is grilled well, you’ll find the head and tail become crunchy and crisp, and it’s actually quite enjoyable.
 Although the entire fish can be consumed, this fish might not be for everyone, but as the saying goes, “don't knock it ’til you try it!”
-By far, shishamo is one of my favorite fish to cook and enjoy.
+By far, shishamo is one of our favorite fish to cook and enjoy.

 8 whole fresh or frozen komochi shishamo (smelt with roe)

 1/4 cup grated daikon (Japanese radish)